Dean Hawkins: 2024

 In round 3 of the 2024 NRL season, Hawkins was called into the South Sydney team as a replacement for the demoted Lachlan Ilias.
 South Sydney would lose their round 3 match against arch-rivals the Sydney Roosters 48-6.
 In round 7, Hawkins sustained a quad injury in the clubs 42-12 loss against Penrith which ruled Hawkins out from playing for two months.

 On 8 September, it was announced that Hawkins would be departing the South Sydney club after not being offered a new contract.
 On 27 September 2024, Hawkins signed with the Parramatta Eels on a two-year deal.

 2025

 In round 3 of the 2025 NRL season, Hawkins made his club debut for Parramatta in their 16-8 loss against arch-rivals Canterbury.
 In round 12, Hawkins was recalled into the Parramatta side for their round 12 game against Manly where he provided four try assists as Parramatta won 30-10.

 Hawkins played 12 games for Parramatta in the 2025 NRL season as the club finished 11th on the table.

 In late October Hawkins was granted a release from the final year of his Parramatta contract in order to pursue other opportunities.
 On October 24th he joined the London Broncos, playing in the Betfred Championship.

+2026

+Hawkins made a try-scoring debut for the London Broncos in the round one victory over the Widnes Vikings at Plough Lane.